WHY BUY REAL ESTATE IN THE DOMINICAN REPUBLIC?

 In June 2022, MITUR reported that in the first four months of 2022, 2.2 million tourists arrived in the DOMINICAN REPUBLIC by air and almost 320,000 on cruise ships.

 In TOTAL the DR received 8.5 million tourists in 2022, according to the country’s Tourism Minister David Collado, which is an all-time record for the country, and easily the largest total in the wider Caribbean region.

 6. Central Location

-The DOMINICAN REPUBLIC has 7 International Airports most of which are a short 2 hour direct flight from South Florida, from the East Coast of the United States and Canada direct flights are around 4 hours, and from countries in Europe direct flights are around 8 hours, making the DR accessible and convenient from various points around the globe.
+The DOMINICAN REPUBLIC is centrally located in the Caribbean (learn more) and has 7 International Airports most of which are a short 2-hour direct flight from South Florida, 4-hour direct flights from the East Coast of the United States and Canada, and from most countries in Europe direct flights are around 8 hours—making the DR conveniently accessible and convenient from various points around the globe.

 7. Perfect Caribbean Weather Year-Round

 The Dominican Republic, the eastern part of the island of Hispaniola, has a tropical climate, hot all year round, with a hotter and muggy season from May to October and a relatively cool season from December to March, while November and April are intermediate months.

 8. 10+ Years of a Stable Political Environment